akmalrusli363/Unimage-Photo-Viewer/README.md

 ![](img/unimage-profile.gif)
 ![](img/unimage-access-profile.gif)

-The profile activity consists of user biodata consists of username, full name, and user statistics.
+The profile activity consists of user bio data consists of username, full name, and user statistics.
 Also, this activity provides user photos through secondary link `/photos` which provides set of images through `RecyclerView` photo grid using `StaggeredGridLayoutManager` (display photo grid according to their dimension and orientation).

 Same as photo search activity, user can access their photo which redirects to photo detail.
 Even with same user, the activity shown through user photo are redirects back to user profile if the owner of the photo are equal to previous photos.